agustinmista/fire-peer-review/README.md

-  --bcc=EMAIL     add an extra bcc recipient (can be used multiple times) --subject=PATH  email subject template file --body=PATH     email body template file
-  --dry           process everything but do not send any emails
+  --bcc=EMAIL     add an extra bcc recipient (can be used multiple times) --subject=PATH  email subject template file --body=PATH     email body template file --ignore=PATH   ignore sending emails to certain students from a file --rate=PATH     email sending rate (in seconds) --dry           process everything but do not send any emails
 ```